axellindstrom/IBD_project/README.md

 ## Web application
 R shiny is used for this web application.
 Let the user choose a populaton of interest and then plot related populations and display the name of the populations and their IBD.

+Sliding bar let the user filter the IBD length to only display populations within the choosen range.